johnathanvman/F6/index.md

 	Logbook = ""//remove to debug map!
 	Walk(0,0);
-	LogEntry("After being ran over by a truck isekai style, I woke up in a strange land full of monstergirls!
+	LogEntry("After being run over by a truck Isekai style, I woke up in a strange land full of monster girls!
 I must start anew in this dangerous world and try to survive.
-I should find a way to make companions, and later get something to eat, or maybe someone to eat!
-As I look through a window at the trees outside I decide that my new quest in this world will be to gobble down the Demon Queen, the tastiest monstergirl of them all!")
+Maybe I should find a way to make companions, and later get something to eat.
+Or, maybe, <i>someone</i> to eat!
+As I look through a window at the trees outside I decide that my new quest in this world will be to gobble down the Demon Queen, the tastiest monster girl of them all!")
 }
 function TileRotate(tile_temp,Direction){
 	var i = 0